 Former SKID ROW

-singer Sebastian Bach
+frontman Sebastian Bach

 's "The Dirt: Confessions Of The World's Most Notorious Rock Band"

-says with a laugh.
-"It has to blow me away before I release it.
+stated about the prospect of writing his memoir, "It seems like such an overwhelming project, so don't hold your breath for it.
+He added, "It has to blow me away before I release it.
 I want to write it by myself; I look at Duff McKagan

 's [VELVET REVOLVER

 ] book, they wrote them by themselves and they're amazing books.
 So I might try, but if it doesn't put goosebumps on my arm, I won't put it out."Bach

 last year that his memoir would likely be a collaboration with Larry Sloman

 , the same man who helped pen "Scar Tissue"

 , the autobiography of RED HOT CHILI PEPPERS